 Dr. Richard Camilli

-When using technology harboring human lives, safety always comes first.
-A pre-dive checkout is conducted on Thetis before every single dive to ensure the vehicle is working appropriately, and is safe to carry human lives.
+Safety always comes first when researchers use technology that harbors human lives.
+The human-occupied vehicle (HOV) Thetis is one such piece of technology.
+That's why we conduct a pre-dive checkout before every single Thetis dive.
+We want to ensure that the vehicle is working appropriately, and is safe to carry human lives.
 Following this morning’s pre-dive checkout, today’s Thetis dive was aborted.

-In the end the problem was just a simple radio wave interference caused by a cable from the submersible’s hydraulic systems being too close to our communications cable.
-This problem is comparable to what happens when a radio or television displays static from another electrical device like a kitchen blender or a vacuum cleaner.
-The interference disappears when the submersible is in seawater because radio waves cannot penetrate seawater.
-This effect, known as shielding, is very helpful for the sensors because it allows them to accurately measure faint signals, similar to the way that it is easier to hear a whisper in a quiet room than in a noisy one.
+In the end, the problem was just a simple radio wave interference caused by a cable from the submersible’s hydraulic systems being too close to our communications cable.
+This problem is comparable to what happens when a radio or television displays static from another electrical device, such as a kitchen blender or a vacuum cleaner.
+The interference disappears when the submersible is in seawater, because radio waves cannot penetrate seawater.
+This effect (known as shielding) is very helpful for the sensors because it allows them to measure faint signals accurately, similar to the way that it is easier to hear a whisper in a quiet room than in a noisy one.

 Sign up for the Ocean Explorer E-mail Update List.